OJ2016/ME-C3100/README.txt

 - Have you used a version control system such as Git, Mercurial or Subversion?
 Which ones?
 I've used Git

-- Did you go to the technology lecture? we had technology lectre or does this mean the lectures on mondays and wednesdays? if not then no.
+- Did you go to the technology lecture? we had technology lecture?
+Or does this mean the lectures on mondays and wednesdays? if not then no.

 - Did you go to exercise sessions? no